The runtime configuration is an optional setup applied to individual runs instead of being global to the stack. It's defined in

 version which in practice is currently ignored but may be useful in the future,

-stacks, which contains a mapping of immutable stack id to the stack configuration block and
+stacks containing a mapping of immutable stack id to the stack configuration block and

 The whole concept of runtime configuration may initially sound unnecessary, but it ultimately allows flexibility that would otherwise be hard to achieve.
-In general its purpose is to preview effects of changes not related to the source code (eg. Terraform or Pulumi version upgrades, variable changes etc.), before they become an established part of your infra.
+In general, its purpose is to preview effects of changes not related to the source code (eg. Terraform or Pulumi version upgrades, variable changes etc.), before they become an established part of your infra.

 While stack environment applies both to tracked and non-tracked branches, a runtime configuration change can be pushed to a feature branch, which triggers proposed runs allowing you to preview the changes before they have a chance to affect your state.

-Runner image is the Docker image used to run your workloads.
+The runner image is the Docker image used to run your workloads.
 By making it a runtime setting, Spacelift allows testing the image before it modifies your infrastructure.

 This setting is only valid on Terraform stacks and specifies the Terraform version that the run will use.
 The main use case is testing a newer version of Terraform before you use it to change the state since the way back is very hard.
 This version can only be equal to or higher than the one already used to apply state changes.
 For more details on Terraform version management, please refer to its dedicated help section.